Choreographer, Stage director, Movement director

 Combining fashion and dance from 2005, she walked the catwalk and put on her pointe shoes for events such as the 100th anniversary of Christian Dior, Hermès, Jean Paul Gaultier, Chopard, as well as the opening of the Asian Games in Qatar in 2006.

 Alongside her stage career on the famous Moulin Rouge and Lido de Paris stages, where she performed as a soloist dancer and meneuse de Revue for 15 years, recognized as one of the leading dancers of her generation, she founded Oneness Entertainment in 2017.
-Her original creations as choreographer and director are presented worldwide at prestigious events where she accompanies, amplifies and sublimates the messages of brands such as Dior, Tiffany & Co, Hermès, Cartier, Fred, L'Oréal, Ruinart x Eva Jospin, Louis XIII, Audemars Piguet, or the "Le Grand Numéro de Chanel" exhibition in 2022, which ran for 1 month at the Grand Palais Éphémère in Paris, where she created an immersive setting for 90 artists.
+Her original creations as choreographer and director are presented worldwide at prestigious events where she accompanies, amplifies and sublimates the messages of brands such as Hermès, Tiffany & Co, Brioni, Fred, Ruinart x Eva Jospin, Louis XIII, Audemars Piguet, Van Cleef & Arpels, Girard Perregaux, or the "Le Grand Numéro de Chanel" exhibition in 2022, which ran for 1 month at the Grand Palais Éphémère in Paris, where she created an immersive setting for 90 artists.
 Her work always combines aesthetics and meaning.

 She has received several awards, including one from UNESCO for her work highlighting the role that dialogue between cultures through dance can play in sustainable development and world peace.